 - 53. When the financial statements of a foreign operation are as of a date different from that of the reporting entity, the foreign operation often prepares additional statements as of the same date as the reporting entity's financial statements.
-When this is not done, MPSAS 6 allows the use of a different reporting date, provided that: - (a) The difference is no greater than three months, and - (b) Adjustments are made for the effects of any significant transactions or other events that occur between the different dates. - 54.
+MPSAS 35, Consolidated Financial Statements, specifies requirements for when the reporting period of the controlling entity is different from that of a controlled entity. - 54.
 When there is a difference between the reporting date of the reporting entity and the foreign operation, the assets and liabilities of the foreign operation are translated at the exchange rate at the reporting date of the foreign operation. - 55.
-Adjustments are made for significant changes in exchange rates up to the reporting date of the reporting entity in accordance with MPSAS 6.
-The same approach is used in applying the equity method to associates and joint ventures, and in applying proportionate consolidation to joint ventures in accordance with MPSAS 7, Investments in Associates, and MPSAS 8. - Any goodwill arising on the acquisition of a foreign operation and any fair value adjustments to the carrying amounts of assets and liabilities arising on the acquisition of that foreign operation shall be treated as assets and liabilities of the foreign operation.
+Adjustments are made for significant changes in exchange rates up to the reporting date of the reporting entity in accordance with MPSAS 35, Consolidated Financial Statements.
+The same approach is used in applying the equity method to associates and joint ventures in accordance with MPSAS 36, Investment in Associates and Joint Ventures. - 56.
+Any goodwill arising on the acquisition of a foreign operation and any fair value adjustments to the carrying amounts of assets and liabilities arising on the acquisition of that foreign operation shall be treated as assets and liabilities of the foreign operation.
 Thus, they shall be expressed in the functional currency of the foreign operation and shall be translated at the closing rate in accordance with paragraphs 44 and 48.

-Disposal of a Foreign Operation
+Disposal or Partial Disposal of a Foreign Operation

-57. On the disposal of a foreign operation, the cumulative amount of the exchange differences deferred in the separate component of net assets/equity relating to that foreign operation shall be recognized in surplus or deficit when the gain or loss on disposal is recognized.
+- 57. On the disposal of a foreign operation, the cumulative amount of the exchange differences relating to that foreign operation and accumulated in a separate component of net assets/equity shall be reclassified from net assets/equity to surplus or deficit when the gain or loss on disposal is recognized (see MPSAS 1, Presentation of Financial Statements). - 57A.
+In addition to the disposal of an entity's entire interest in a foreign operation, the following partial disposals are accounted for as disposals: